On Site Stories

 The pallets we used for building the base for the sleeping area were just found on the grounds of the UdN, spotted already on Wednesday.
 One other thing remaining from this (planning) phase (besides the idea of having the beds on a level a bit above the ground, due to warmth and wetness reasons) was the concept to level the pallets with cardboard, which would also provide a softer base.
-This is were the actual first real harvesting of material took place, which would be one major topic during the whole project later on.
+This is where the actual first real harvesting of material took place, which would be one major topic during the whole project later on.
 Julian, who owns a car, drove by a board shop in the city having plenty of new cardboard laying in front of their window.
-He just stopped and asked the owners kindly to give some of those to our project; they affirmed that and Julian collected it and brought it to UdN the other day.
-The other material, like ropes, pallets, tarps, were all found on the grounds of the UdN or were possessions of students.
+He just stopped and asked the owners kindly to give some of those to our project; they affirmed that Julian collected it and brought it to UdN the other day.
+The additional material, like ropes, pallets, tarps, were all found on the grounds of the UdN or were possessions of students.

 The built-up of the kitchen table